winitzki/scall/tutorial/programming_dhall.md

 $$F ~C \to C  ~≅~  (F_1 ~C \to C) \times (F_2 ~C \to C) \times ... $$ where each of $F_1 ~ C$, $F_2 ~C$, etc., are product types such as $C \times C$ or $\mathrm{Text} \times  C$, etc.

-Each of the simpler functions (in Dhall, we will denote them by `F1 C → C`, `F2 C → C`, etc.) is a specific constructor that we may assign a name for convenience.
+Each of the simpler functions (in Dhall, we will denote them by `F1 C → C`, `F2 C → C`, etc.) is a specific constructor to which we may assign a name for convenience.
-In this way, we will replace a single function `fix` by a product of constructors that can be used to create values the complicated type `C` more easily.
+In this way, we will replace a single function `fix` by a product of named constructors that can be used to create values the complicated type `C` more easily.

 The code for the constructors can be derived mechanically from the general code of `fix`.
 But in some cases it is easier to write the constructors manually, guided by the curried form of the Church encoding.